 Philodendron Ring of Flower blooms but rarely during spring and summer.

-Additionally, Ring of Fire flower is an entire inflorescence comprising leafy, light to dark pink spathe and creamy white spadix.
+The Ring of Fire flower is an entire inflorescence comprising leafy, light to dark pink spathe and creamy white spadix.

 However, the flower lacks fragrance, serving the only purpose of reproduction.

 Besides, the plant must be at least 10 years old to beget flowers.

 Like all the aroids, the Philodendron Ring of Fire is toxic for humans and pets.

 In humans, accidental consumption of the parts may result in swelling of the esophagus, gastrointestinal tract, lining around and inside the mouth, diarrhea, and vomiting.